 Coronary artery bypass grafting is a procedure that involves removing a blood vessel from another part of your body, such as your leg.
 That blood vessel is stitched into place so that it diverts blood flow around your damaged artery.

-After your treatment for spontaneous coronary artery dissection, your doctor may recommend other types of care to help you recover and to prevent other health problems.
+After your treatment for spontaneous coronary artery dissection (SCAD), your doctor may recommend other types of care to help you recover and to prevent other health problems.
 These may include:

 - Undergoing cardiac rehabilitation.
-Cardiac rehabilitation is a customized program of exercise and education designed to help you recover from a serious heart condition, such as a heart attack caused by spontaneous coronary artery dissection.
+Cardiac rehabilitation is a customized program of exercise and education designed to help you recover from a serious heart condition, such as a heart attack caused by spontaneous coronary artery dissection (SCAD).
 Cardiac rehabilitation often includes monitored exercise, nutritional counseling, emotional support and education.

 - Looking for weaknesses in other blood vessels.
 Your doctor may recommend using CT scanning to look for weaknesses and abnormalities in other blood vessels, such as those in your neck and abdomen.